 Renate: A relationship is a collaboration, sex is a collaboration, a conversation is a collaboration, and so is writing a book together.
 We've done it twice before, the first time about sex, the second about opera (two passionate pursuits).
 We've been together for 28 years, and never wanted to get married – until now.
 We preferred to be gay, bohemian outsiders who had as little as possible to do with established conventions.
 But we've entered a dramatic change in the cultural climate.

 Kim: Gay marriage has become political.
 The personal IS political as we've been saying for a long time.
-It has also become historical, and we wanted to be part of one of the most significant legal decisions that has been announced during our lifetime.
+It has also become historical, and we wanted to be part of one of the most significant legal decisions that have been announced during our lifetime.

 Renate: The freedom for lesbian and gay people to marry brings with it a new potential and new demands.
-We wrote Lesbian Marriage: A Sex Survival Kit because in our long relationship "we've seen it all."
+We wrote Lesbian Marriage: A Love & Sex Survival Kit because in our long relationship "we've seen it all."
 And we've weathered it all.

 Kim: We've written for a long time on women's lives, spirituality, and sex.
 We've talked to many women personally and professionally, as mentors and as practitioners of a different kind of listening: a form of common sense conversation.
 (Common sense because over the years we have realized that common sense is the least common kind of sense.)
 Now we wanted to talk about what happens to sex "for better or worse."